Sally Wister

 Sarah Wister (July 20, 1761 – April 21, 1804) was a girl living in Pennsylvania during the American Revolution.
-She is principally known as the author of Sally Wister's Journal, written when she was sixteen; it is a firsthand account of life in the nearby countryside during the British occupation of Philadelphia in 1777–78.
+She is principally known as the author of Sally Wister's Journal, written when she was sixteen; it is a firsthand account of life in the nearby countryside during the British occupation of Philadelphia in 1777 and 1778.

-Family and early life
+Early life and education

-Sarah (Sally) Wister was born July 20, 1761, in the house of her paternal grandfather in Philadelphia.
+Sarah (Sally) Wister was born July 20, 1761, in her paternal grandfather's house in Philadelphia.
 She was the first child of Daniel Wister and Lowery Jones (d.
 1804) of Philadelphia.
 Her grandfather was John Wister, son of Hans Caspar Wüster (1671–1726) and younger brother of Caspar Wistar the elder, who had emigrated from Baden to join his brother in Philadelphia in 1727.
 John Wister adopted the Quaker faith and became a successful wine merchant and landowner; he built the house now known as Grumblethorpe in Germantown as a summer home in 1744.
 His second wife was Anna Catherine Rubenkam, of Wanfried, Germany.
-Their one son was Daniel (1738/9–1805).
+They had one son, Daniel (1738/9–1805).

 Sally's mother, Lowery Jones, was the daughter of Susanna Evans and Owen Jones (Sr.), of Wynnewood, Lower Merion.
 Jones was the granddaughter of Gainor Owen and Jonathan Jones and the great-granddaughter of Mary Wynne (daughter of Dr. Thomas Wynne) and Dr. Edward Jones.
 Sally was their first child.

-Not much is known of Sally Wister's early life.
+Little is known of Sally Wister's early life.
 She attended a girls' school run by the Quaker philanthropist Anthony Benezet.

 Her writings show some knowledge of French and Latin, and she was clearly familiar with the literature of her time, particularly poetry, and especially Alexander Pope.
 It was at the Benezet school that young Sally met the future historian and memoirist Deborah Norris, whom she called Debby.
 She was also friends with Polly Fishbourne, Sally Jones, Anna Rawle, Peggy Rawle, and Sally Burge.
 The girls formed a "social circle" and exchanged numerous letters during the summers.

-Flight and the Journal
+American Revolutionary War

-In 1776, during the American Revolutionary War, the British army occupied New York and much of New Jersey.
-In 1777, the army moved to take Philadelphia, the capital and principal city of the Thirteen Colonies.
-With the city threatened, many Philadelphians fled.
-Daniel Wister's family of seven fled to the North Wales, Pennsylvania (Gwynedd Township), home of Hannah Foulke, a widow whose son had married a sister of Lowery Wister and whom Sally knew as "Aunt Hanna[h]" The main house is located a few hundred meters east of Wissahickon Creek, where the Penllyn station has been built; the Foulkes' mill stood nearby.
+In 1776, during the American Revolutionary War, the British Army occupied New York and much of New Jersey.

+In 1777, the British Army moved to take Philadelphia, the capital and principal city of the Thirteen Colonies.
+With the fall of Philadelphia seen as imminent, many Philadelphians fled the city, and Wister's family of seven moved to North Wales, Pennsylvania, home of Hannah Foulke, a widow whose son had married a sister of Lowery Wister and whom Sally knew as "Aunt Hanna[h]" The main house is located a few hundred meters east of Wissahickon Creek, where the Penllyn station has been built; at the time, the Foulkes' mill was nearby.
 The Wisters probably arrived about late 1776; they were certainly there by early 1777.
 Sally kept up correspondence with at least Debby Norris and a few others.